njaard/sonnerie/file_format.md

 * The LZ4-compressed payload.
 The compressed size is recorded in the header.
 If `@TSDB_SEGMENT_` is in the _compressed_ data, then it is replaced with "`@TSDB_SEGMENT_\xff\xff`".

-The first key is always lexigraphically less than or equal to the last one.
+The first key is always lexicographically less than or equal to the last one.

 # Payload
 The payload stores all its keys as such: